What is the urine cortisol/creatinine ratio?

 Exactly how is the urine cortisol/creatinine ratio test done?

 This test involves the collection of a single urine sample, taken first thing in the morning.
 Ideally, this sample should be collected at your home, to minimize the effects of stress due to a hospital visit.
 By collecting a first morning sample, the average amount of cortisol that has been lost into the urine overnight can be assessed.
-The urine sample is usually sent to a referral lab for analysis.
+The urine sample is usually sent to a referral laboratory for analysis.